 Planning for emergencies and knowing what to do at the time of an emergency will prevent panic and confusion.
-When a large number of passengers are moving rapidly to evacuate a bus, there is always the possibility of panic and injury.
-The safety of the students is to be given first priority.
-In the majority of emergency situations, the bus is the safest place for the passengers unless extenuating circumstances warrant evacuation from the bus.
+When many passengers are moving rapidly to evacuate a bus, there is always the possibility of panic and injury.
+The safety of the students is to be given priority.
+In most emergency situations, the bus is the safest place for the passengers unless extenuating circumstances warrant evacuation from the bus.